 Allianz Global Assistance Travel Insurance Review

-Allianz Global Assistance provides decent travel insurance options for most consumers, but where it really excels is in two specific types of coverage: travelers going on longer trips and those traveling with children.
+Allianz Global Assistance provides decent travel insurance options for most consumers, but it really excels in two specific types of coverage: coverage for travelers going on longer trips and for those traveling with children.

-Where most companies top out around three months, Allianz Global Assistance covers trips up to one year in length.
+Where most companies top out around three months, Allianz covers trips up to one year in length.
 That’s an essential feature for college students studying abroad or recent grads taking extended backpacking trips.
-If you’re a frequent business traveler, Allianz Global Assistance also offers four different annual plans, which allow you to pay a fixed fee for continuous travel insurance throughout the year.
+If you’re a frequent business traveler, Allianz also offers four different annual plans, which allow you to pay a fixed fee for continuous travel insurance throughout the year.

-The other major perk that sets Allianz Global Assistance apart is its coverage for kids age 17 and under.
-As long as they’re accompanied by a parent or grandparent, they’re included on the plan for free.
+The other major perk that sets Allianz apart is its coverage for kids age 17 and under.
+As long as they’re accompanied by a parent or grandparent, they’re included on the OneTrip Prime and OneTrip Premier plans for free.
 That’s a substantial savings opportunity for families — one we only saw matched by Travelex.
-Ultimately, we’d recommend going with Travelex for its higher coverage limits, but it’s worth comparing quotes between the two if you’re traveling with your family.
+Ultimately, we’d recommend going with a different company like Travelex if you need higher coverage limits, but it’s worth comparing quotes if you’re traveling with your family.

-Allianz Global Assistance makes a strong claim: that it “offers travel insurance plans for every kind of trip, from quick getaways to dream international vacations.”
+Allianz Global Assistance makes a strong claim: “Whether you're traveling for leisure or business, you'll appreciate the benefits and coverage Allianz Travel Insurance plans can provide.”
 And with access to 24/7 support from travel insurance experts, Allianz Global Assistance promises to help you through any unpredictable situation that comes up while you’re away.

 Is it true?